bycop/Discord-Fivem-Serverstats/readme.md

     "token" : "" //Your bot token
 }
 ```
-When you run the bot, the deux commands are !playerlist and !playercount.
+When you run the bot, the two commands are !playerlist and !playercount.
 You can change the commands and restrict or no the playerlist command in the index.js file